 Banks are licensed to accept deposits and grant loans……collecting money from surplus units and sending it to deficit units.
 If banks don’t grant loans, they cannot make a margin and pay the promised interest on depositors’ funds.
-However, anybody working in a bank knows that the success of every bank relies heavily on how loans are administered.
-The function of the Loans or Credits department of every bank is therefore heavily monitored, because it can make and unmake the bank.
+However anybody working in a bank knows that the success of every bank lies heavily on how loans are administered.
+The function of the Loans or Credits department of every bank is therefore heavily monitored because it can make and unmake the bank.

-In my opinion, the Credits or Loans Department is one of the most sensitive, difficult, interesting and craziest places to work in.
-It is a place of mixed emotions because you meet or process applications from all types of account holders, each with their own account track record.
-Loan officers have to try and understand the customers’ business operations to appreciate their needs and determine whether they should be granted the loans, and some can be followed by pressure.
-The recent sanitisation of the banking sector had a lot to do with not just corporate governance, but also the high rate of non-performing loans.
+In my opinion, the Credits or Loans Department is one of the most sensitive, difficult, interesting, and craziest place to work in.
+It is a place of mixed emotions because you meet or process applications from all types of account holders each with its own account track record.
+Loan officers have to try and understand the customers’ business operations to appreciate their needs and determine whether they should be granted the loans and some can be followed by pressure.

 The Personalities behind Loan applications

-No two customer applications are the same: some of the personalities behind the loan applications are awesome while others can pose a challenge.
-In all cases, loan officers need to be tactful and truthful with them to prevent them receiving a “No” and closing their accounts.
-Let us look at some examples of various loan applicants.
+No two customer applications are the same.
+Some of the personalities behind the loan applications are awesome while others can pose a challenge.
+In all cases loan officers need to be tactful and truthful to them to prevent them receiving a “No” and closing their accounts.
+Let us look at some examples of various loan applicants

 - The Visionary: These customers have focused entrepreneurial visions, relevant experiences and dedication, good credit history and realizable delivery channels.
 They make loan processing a delightful exercise and loan officers feel happy when their applications are approved.
 Monitoring their operations is easy and the feeling about the success of the enterprise is mutual-the bank as well as the customer.

-- The Dreamers: They conceive a business idea and without conducting the relevant research or starting on a small scale with funds from family and friends, then jump onto the bandwagon of lobbying the branch manager for a loan.
-Many of them don’t take no for an answer, and take declined applications personally and emotionally.
+- The Dreamers: They conceive a business idea and without conducting the relevant research nor starting on a small scale with funds from family and friends, jump onto the band wagon of lobbying the branch manager for a loan.
+Many of them don’t take no for an answer and take declined applications personally and emotionally.
 They expect everybody to be excited about their ideas.
-Others are not even prepared to listen to any business counselling and are already set in their ways.
+Others are not even prepared to listen to any business counselling and already set in their ways.

-- The ‘Connected’ accounts: This is a group that encompasses various account holders who by their relationship with some executive or board members sometimes take advantage to put pressure on managers and credit officers to grant them loans.
+- The “Connected” accounts: This is a group that encompass various account holders who by their relationship with some executive or board members sometimes take advantage to put pressure of managers and credit officers to grant loans to them.

-- The Wilful Defaulters: There are a few customers – which one’s experience and watchful eyes show – who from day-one will not be repaying any facility granted them.
+- The Wilful Defaulters: There are a few customers who, with one’s experience and watchful eyes show from day one that they will not be repaying any facility granted them.
 They sometimes behave as if bank loans are Christmas gifts.

-- The ‘Player’: These can be either male and female, with a hidden agenda to befriend you and take undue advantage of the relationship by benefitting from loans they have no plans of repaying in future.
+- They can be both males and females, with a hidden agenda: to befriend you and take undue advantage of the relationship by benefitting from loans they have no plans of repaying in future.
 They tempt bankers to mix business with pleasure.

 The Politically Exposed Persons (PEPs)